 12. Is being treated in a hospital in the seven-county metropolitan area for cancer or other life-threatening illness or is the sibling of an eligible pupil who is currently being treated, and resides with the pupil’s family at least 60 miles beyond the outside boundary of the seven-county metropolitan area.

 The procedures are facilitated by the referring teacher, school counselor, or other school staff.
 Enrollment paperwork is then forwarded to the Extended Day Coordinator at the Central Learning Center/Area Learning Center.

 - Assessment data is evaluated by district teaching staff

-- Student’s who score below the 35th percentile on assessments will be invited to participate in a Targeted Services program
+- Students who score below grade level standards on a classroom assessment also meet eligibility to participate in a Targeted Services program

 - Referring staff will fill out appropriate paperwork and given to student’s parents

 - Student may start attending the Targeted Services program.